 • Participated in initial discussion of medical material to be covered in the guide

 4.1 This protocol covers the 6-Line Medical EVAC service provided by The Galactic Order military.
-Requests can be made by any TGO ranked member (Rank 0+).
+Requests can be made by any TGO ranked member (E-0+).
 To get started, follow the steps below within each of the 3 phases provided.

 Phase 1: EVAC Request